ahoymrag/ahoymrag.github.io/1153/writing/theHavens-All-d1.md

 A few good folk for the folk (The crew selection process)

-Scene 2: Montage: search for a boat (the boat selection process)
+## Scene 2: Montage: search for a boat (the boat selection process)

 Finally the Gypsys (Dom, Sam, Gino) save the day and hatch a boat to the Honda and drop it off of branford - they need to go through branford.
 So they drive along Whitney avenue - with their beat up truck pulling the beat up boat

-They head for the island - and begin checking all of their equipment
+They head for the island - and begin checking all of their equipment.

+I looked around and was pleased with the little crew I had assembled, they were self-sustianing bunch

 The crew is fully stacked metal detectors, shovels, and wooden chests - snacks and other provisions